nEDM-TUM/nEDM-Interface/README.md

     doc = {
         "_id": "name_of_control",         # Required
         "type" : "control",               # Required
-        "html" : "...",                   # Optional, gives html that will be
+        "html" : """...""",               # Optional, gives html that will be
                                           # used to show control

-        "pageevents" : {                  # Optional, allows functions to be
-                                          # called on page events.
-This is
-                                          # useful, for example, to call
-                                          # shutdown functions.
-Allowed events
-                                          # are those given in the
-                                          # jquery-mobile framework.
-Takes
-                                          # javascript.

-            "pagehide" : " javascript"
-        },
-        "script" : "javascript script",   # Script that will be run during
+        "script" : """                    # Script that will be run during function($theDOM, docobj) {             # loading of the controls on the ...                                   # webpage (during the jQuery-Mobile
+										  # event 'pagecreate').  '$theDOM' is
-                                          # loading of the controls on the
+										  # the DOM object }""" where the
-                                          # webpage.

-        ...
+										  # control is inserted.  'docobj' is
+										  # the JSON document inserted in to
+										  # the DB, allowing customization
+										  # based upon fields in the JSON.
+    }
+"""
 }

 There are several templates that one can derive from by using